Jurickson Profar Player Props: Rockies vs. Reds

 Jurickson Profar At The Plate

-- Profar is hitting .236 with 17 doubles, two triples, five home runs and 29 walks.
+- Profar has 17 doubles, two triples, five home runs and 29 walks while hitting .235.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.